beaurancourt/blog/markdown/player-factions-are-bad.md

   for the other faction.

 The more systems you tie into factions, the harder the choice (and the more decision paralysis) you put on a player.
-They now either has to make the decision blindly or put up a large amount of up-front research.
+They now either have to make the decision blindly or put up a large amount of up-front research.
 If the factions tie into player power and aesthetic identity, now you force players to either be strong but look unappealing (to them), or be weak but look appealing.
 If